ant103683/dbzbt3-research/ult-battle-mission-results/README.md

 * ``pts += maxHits * 4000``;
 * ``pts += maxDmg * 5``;

-In Survival, there is an additional condition: the number of opponents defeated.
+In Survival, there is an additional condition: **the number of opponents defeated**.
 * ``pts += oppsDefeated * 2000``;

 NOTE: Before assigning the points, the ``maxDmg`` variable is rounded to the nearest multiple of 1000.
 ## Condition System
 There is a total of 48 conditions used for Ultimate Battle.
-However, 14 of them go unused:
+However, 14 of them go **unused**:
 * Underwater Win;
 * Player Hit More Than Opponent;
 * Aerial Rush (referring to Air Combos?);